chef/chef-server/docs-chef-io/content/server/upgrade_server_ha_v2.md

 ### Planning

-The versions of Chef Backend, Elasticsearch, and Chef Infra Server running your system determines the strategy, index treatment, and steps required for your upgrade.
+The versions of Chef Backend, Elasticsearch, and Chef Infra Server running on your system determines the strategy, index treatment, and steps required for your upgrade.

 | Chef Backend Version | Elasticsearch Version | Release Date |
 |:---------|:---------|:------|:------|